-Camping can be an awesome family bonding experience, if you prepare and bring along the right equipment!
+Camping can be an awesome family bonding experience, if you prepare and bring along the right equipment to ensure your safety while camping!
 Time together out in nature is one of the best ways to see our families come together and make lifelong memories.
 But camping with kids isn’t always for the faint of heart, especially when no one’s getting sleep!
 Read on to learn how we’ve made it happen without losing our minds.

 This post has been sponsored by Coleman®.
 All thoughts and opinions are my own.